St Albans Museums

 St Albans Museums is a collection of museums and historic buildings in the city of St Albans, Hertfordshire, England that is run by St Albans City and District Council.
-It oversees St Albans Museum + Gallery and the Verulamium Museum, and also the Hypocaust at Verulamium, St Albans' medieval Clock Tower, and the ruins of Sopwell Priory.
+It oversees St Albans Museum + Gallery and the Verulamium Museum, and also the Hypocaust Museum at Verulamium, St Albans' medieval Clock Tower, and the ruins of Sopwell Priory.

 St Albans Museum + Gallery

 St Albans Museum + Gallery presents the history and art of St Albans.
 There are various galleries to explore and the exhibitions change often.
 It has hosted national touring exhibitions as well as locally curated exhibitions.
 The museum sometimes includes art exhibitions that are curated by the University of Hertfordshire with which the museums have a partnership.

 The museum was founded as the Hertfordshire County Museum in 1898.
 Its Hatfield Road venue was closed to the public in September 2015 as part of project to regenerate the Old Town Hall as a Museum and Gallery hosting changing exhibits and exhibitions.

-The museums exhibits were only a fraction of the total museums collections in storage.
-New and never seen before exhibits are making an appearance.
-The new award-winning Museum+ Gallery opened in 2018 in the Grade II* listed old Town Hall in the city centre.